Your Responsibilities as a PRCC Student...

 There is no academic amnesty procedure in place at PRCC through which a student can apply to have credits attempted and grades earned in previous semesters excluded from the calculation of the student’s grade point average.
-A student’s entire academic record at PRCC, as well as all transfer work from all previously attended institutions, will be evaluated to determine Satisfactory Academic Progress.
+A student’s entire academic record at PRCC, as well as all transfer work from all previously attended accredited institutions, will be evaluated to determine Satisfactory Academic Progress.
 In addition, the federal student aid program regulations make no provision for the concept of academic amnesty or academic renewal.
 Therefore, PRCC must always consider a student’s entire instructional record when evaluating to determine eligibility for financial aid, regardless of whether the student has received financial assistance during these periods of prior enrollment.

 Remedial/Developmental courses are included in the calculation of the Satisfactory Academic Progress requirements and are treated in the same manner as regular courses since students receive institutional credit and grades for these courses.

 Repeated courses are counted in the determination of the number of semester hours attempted, but do not affect overall grade point average (GPA).

 Any semester in which a student withdraws or is administratively withdrawn or expelled for any reason will be counted as a semester of attendance for purposes of determining the student’s meeting Satisfactory Academic Progress requirements.
 A withdrawal grade (W) is counted as attempted hours for purposes of determining SAP.